mean00/avidemux2/README.md

 # Avidemux

 Avidemux is a simple, free, cross-platform video editor that is used for simple cutting, filtering, and encoding video tasks.
-Avidemux supports automated tasks using projects or scripting and is currently suppored on Linux, BSD, MacOS X, and Microsoft Windows.
+Avidemux supports automated tasks using projects or scripting and is currently supported on Linux, BSD, MacOS X, and Microsoft Windows.

 Avidemux currently support the follwing file types:
 * AVI